Kenya raps U.S. over 'unfriendly' travel warning after attack

 Ole Lenku expressed Kenya's strong objections to an updated travel advisory issued by the U.S. government to its citizens urging them to "evaluate their personal security situation in light of continuing and recently heightened threats from terrorism" in the east African country.

-Although he did not specifically mention tourism, the minister's comments appeared to reflect Kenyan concern over the impact the attack - and the U.S. travel advisory - could have on the country's $1 billion (619 million pounds)-a-year tourist industry.
+Although he did not specifically mention tourism, the minister's comments appeared to reflect Kenyan concern over the impact the attack - and the U.S. travel advisory - could have on the country's $1 billion-a-year tourist industry.

 "We are concerned by the advisory which is uncalled for, unnecessary, and unfriendly ...
 We believe issuing the travel advisory is counter-productive in the fight against global terrorism," Ole Lenku said.